josmar-crwdstffng/angular/aio/content/tutorial/toh-pt1.md

 Users should be able to edit the hero name in an `<input>` textbox.

-The textbox should both *display* the hero's `name` property and *update* that property as the user types.
+The textbox should both *display* the `name` property of the hero and *update* that property as the user types.
 That means data flows from the component class *out to the screen* and from the screen *back to the class*.

 To automate that data flow, setup a two-way data binding between the `<input>` form element and the `hero.name` property.